Pennsylvania GOP settles fight over contested race for chair

 HARRISBURG, Pa. — Pennsylvania’s Republican Party is trying to amicably settle a contested race for chairman between a candidate who had backing from top Trump campaign officials and a rival who previously had support from many Trump-aligned party activists.

-Bernadette Comfort instead will serve as the Trump campaign’s chairwoman in the presidential battleground state ahead of the 2020 election, under a deal that came together Friday.
+Bernadette Comfort instead will drop her candidacy and serve as the Trump campaign’s chairwoman in the presidential battleground state ahead of the 2020 election, under a deal that came together Friday after several days of talks.

 Comfort had quickly drawn backing from top Trump campaign officials after the previous chairman, Val DiGiorgio, resigned late last month.
 But that high-level Trump support hadn’t been enough to swing a critical mass of committee members behind her in an election that had more to do with local party politics and control.